crishabhkumar/crishabhkumar/README.md

 <h3 align="center">I'm a Student and Entusisatic Developer!!!</h3>

-- 🌱 I’m pursuing B.Tech(IT) from BPPIMT Kolkata.**
+- 🌱 I’m working as an Associate Programmer at ICRA Analytics Ltd (A Group ICRA Company).**
-- 👯 Currently practicing DSA in JAVA and learnig clound technologies.
+- 👯 Currently working in .Net,C#,Oracle,MS SQL Server, Visual Studio 2017 & Learning React.
 - 📫 How to reach me _**crishabhkumar@gmail.com**_
 - ⚡ Enthiuastic to contribute in Open source.
 <br />